Our Local Team

 Amy holds an MSc in Globalisation and Latin American Development from the University of London, UK, and a BSc in Modern Languages from Aston University.
 Having conducted her Master's thesis research in the Dominican Republic in 2012, Amy was pleased to return in 2017 bringing with her great energy and a fundraising passion to support Yspaniola's team.
 Amy originally joined Yspaniola as Director of Development before becoming Executive Director.
 Previously, Amy spent 18 months working with two NGOs which support indigenous Mayan communities in rural Guatemala.
 She also has four years experience with UK human rights organizations as a fundraiser and campaigner.

-Wilson Sentimo is the Caretaker at Yspaniola’s Learning Center.
-Wilson is from Batey Libertad.
-He takes care of all Yspaniol'a premises, and keeps our preschool park in beautiful conditions.
+From Batey Libertad, Wilson takes care of all Yspaniol'a premises, and keeps our preschool park in beautiful conditions.
 During Yspaniola’s Summer Camps, he often leads music programs, as he loves singing, rapping, and is a talented drummer.
-Since he was young, Wilson has enjoyed showing visitors around Batey Libertad, sharing stories about the community and the changes that the batey has seen over time.
+Wilson also enjoys showing visitors around Batey Libertad, sharing stories about the community and the changes that the batey has seen over time.

 Born and raised in Batey Libertad, she holds a degree in Accounting from UTESA, and is now studying for her second degree in Industrial Psychology.
 Before working at Yspaniola, Mirian worked in Santiago as an administrative assistant.
 Today, she is delighted that working with Yspaniola allows her to support her community directly.